 Examples of those dimensions could be:

-It will be vital for crafting your landscape and competitive advantage because your dimensions list will not be theoretical.
+It will be vital for crafting your competitive landscape analysis because your dimensions list will not be theoretical.
 Scanning and understanding business models will make a list relevant, properly prioritized, and meaningful.

 Dimensions are not features.
 Features are attributes of something (for instance, Amazon's one-click buy is a feature while convinience is the dimension)

 We think CBInsight does a fabulous job in listing and selecting (though it's not necessary) companies.
 Here is the example of their work

 Pin the business models.
-I think it's the most critical step for building a comprehensive understanding of the landscape and mapping the market accurately.
+We think it's the most critical step for building a comprehensive understanding of the landscape and mapping the market accurately.
 If you identified, for example, 50 players on the horizon, and you mapped them the CBInsight style, now the extensive research is required to build 50 BMCs.

 We learned that dimensions like "set of features" and "price" are essential for our end-user.
 We have also learned that product positioning can't be a premium price, and an extensive set of features is not welcome.

 For instance, if 20 companies provide traditional cooking recipes via their website, this is probably a flag that means "too busy niche."
 If your new product wants to take over the "traditional" dimension, it's probably not a good idea.
 Your marketing should have a strategy for winning quickly substantial traction in that dimension (for instance, by acquiring a top player).

 All of the above, you will learn fast by building business model canvases during your market mapping process.